 We know that your goals and situations will change as you go through life.
 When a major life change occurs (employment, marital, college, etc…), we may revisit your wealth plan and perhaps revisit your wealth portfolio to make our best effort at helping you achieve your long-term goals with acceptable risk along the way.

 Wealth Management must begin with a framework.
 Benjamin Graham, the Father of Security Analysis, pushed his colleagues to recognize that analyzing and evaluating securities should be regarded as a structured process patterned after the scientific method.
 He also stood stubbornly for the principle that financial analysis must always conform to the highest standards of ethical conduct.
 Two decades after pushing for a formal framework, what is now known as the CFA Institute issued the first Chartered Financial Analyst designation in 1963.
 Since then, 120,000 CFA Charters have been awarded.
 CFA Institute has more than 135,000 members in 150 countries and territories, and 137 member societies in 60 countries.
 To learn more about the CFA® charter, click here.

-The CFA Institute has a Candidate Body of Knowledge that we incorporate into our wealth management.
+The CFA Institute has a Candidate Body of Knowledge that we strive to incorporate into our wealth management.